csev/dj4e/assn/django-girls/django_admin/README.md

 To log in, you need to create a *superuser* - a user account that has control over everything on the site.
 Go back to the command line, type `python manage.py createsuperuser`, and press enter.

 > Remember, to write new commands while the web server is running, open a new terminal window and activate your virtualenv.
-We reviewed how to write new commands in the <b>Your first Django project!</b> chapter, in the <b>Starting the web server</b> section.
+We reviewed how to write new commands in the <b>Starting a new Django Project!</b> chapter, in the <b>Starting the web server</b> section.

 {% filename %}the shell{% endfilename %}
 ```